 Flagstaff Gardens tours

 The oldest park in Melbourne and the highest vantage point for a long time, the gardens are a treasure trove of mystery and history.
 You can learn its secrets on a special Royal Historical Society of Victoria tour.
 Details in our Events section.

 Hidden Secrets Tours

-Special, discounted tours during Melbourne Day week will be available!
+Special, discounted tours during Melbourne Day week are.
 Discover the Melbourne many locals miss with the award-winning Hidden Secrets Tours.
-School tours available and bookings are essential at the special Melbourne Day page at HiddenSecrets.com
+School tours available.
+Book here HiddenSecrets.com

 Melbourne's tall ship Enterprize

 Re-live Melbourne's maritime history aboard the much-loved Enterprize.
 Sail Victoria Harbour and learn about the ship's role in Melbourne's founding.
-The Enterprize will be the focal point of the spectacular Melbourne Regatta.
+The Enterprize is the focal point of the spectacular Melbourne Regatta, held annually during Melbourne Day week.
 Details in our Events section.